Experiencing the Outer Banks Scenic Byway

 Visiting the Wright Brothers National Memorial is also another part of this journey that connects travelers with the past.
 It was here that the Wright Flyer lifted from the sands of the Outer Banks for 12 seconds before setting back down and forever changing the history of aviation in the US in December of 1903.
 Travelers are therefore advised to plan some time to visit all the exhibits and explore the grounds here as you make your way to the first flight boulder, which marks the exact location where the plane left the ground during that first flight.

 Fun, Pocket-Friendly Activities

-Creating long-term memories is part of going for a vacation.
-With beautiful shorelines, boating is a popular activity in the outer banks.
+Creating long-term memories is part of going on a vacation.
+With beautiful shorelines, boating is a popular activity in the Outer Banks.
 You can enjoy scenic views and get to know about the area while creating unforgettable memories at the very same time.
 The Vineyard Voyagers combine boating and wine for a positively memorable experience.